Sigmmma/c20/src/content/h1/guides/map-making/blender-level-guide/level-creation-advanced/readme.md

 # Conclusion of level creation
 The level geometry is now "complete" and can be successfully exported and compiled and is ready to go through the steps that will get it running in Halo.
-As previously mentioned, a completed version or example version of the level created in the tutorial sections can be found under...
+As previously mentioned, a completed version or example version of the level created in the tutorial sections can be found under:

 `(HEK Install Path)\data\levels\test\tutorial`